mdragon159/Learn-Unreal/README.md

 # Learn Unreal
 This repo aims to assist in the discoverability of Unreal Engine learning resources, covering everything from art to coding.
 Learning Unreal Engine alone as an indie or aspiring game developer can be extremely difficult and thus I hope this helps ease your journey somewhat.

+TODO: Emphasize this is based on my journey and what I've run into.
+There are tons of resources out there so there's a lot missing here as well.
+However, focus here is to list out key channels and otherwise resources that would help the greatest on a category-by-category basis

+TODO: Perhaps a section on how to find resources?
+Eg, search on Youtube then google (lotta text stuff out there)?

 **Table of Contents**

 - [FAQs](#faqs)